HIGHLIGHTS:

 - Fully supplemented, one bottle ready-to-go

-Efficient isolation and expansion of epithelial cells from multiple tissue types
+Isolation and expansion of epithelial cells from multiple tissue types in a chemically defined environment.
+Chemically defined and animal-component free.

 Catalog | CnT-PR |